-The Go Paris Explorer Pass includes two walking tours that feature sampling of cheese and sweets (Secret Paris) or cheese and wine (Bohemian Paris).
-I love a good walking tour, and both of these offer the chance to explore some of Paris’ most interesting districts.
-They are also the most expensive options on the pass, so choosing one (or both, if you’re feeling it) is a great way to boost your value.
+I love a good walking tour, and several of them give you the chance to explore some of Paris’ most interesting districts.
+They are also some of the most expensive options on the pass, so choosing these tours is a great way to boost your value.

 Hop-On, Hop-Off Big Bus Tour (HOHO)

 The 1 Day Big Bus Paris Hop-On, Hop-Off Tour is an awesome way to explore the city and learn about its history.
 Passengers can hop on or off at any stop along the route, so it’s also a means of getting from place to place.
 It’s not as efficient as public transit, of course, but it does come with a view and an audio guide, which is pretty neat.

 I usually recommend these HOHO tours to people visiting a major city for the first time.
 As an added note, it’s one of the more expensive options included on the pass, so using it as one of your choices is a smart move.